 §1.
 Undocumented features of Inform are no longer very secret (here you are reading about them, after all), but they can be hard to find by raking through the source code at random.
 What we mean by "undocumented features" here are capabilities intentionally included in Inform, but not mentioned in any of the user-facing documentation.
-That documentation used to be just the two books built in to the apps (Writing with Inform and The Recipe Book), but those are now supplemented by the manuals for the three command-line tools inform7, inbuild and inter, which cover many features invisible from within the app and at present available only for command-line users.
+That documentation used to be just the two books built in to the apps (Writing with Inform and The Recipe Book), but those are now supplemented by the manuals for the three command-line tools inform7, inbuild and present available only for command-line users.

 This page covers a handful of other features still, but which are intended mainly for maintainers of Inform and may change at any time without notice.